bcgsc/NanoSim/README.md

 The second version of NanoSim (v2.0.0) uses minimap2 as default aligner to align long genomic ONT reads to reference genome.
 It leads to much faster alignment step and reduces the overall runtime of NanoSim.
 We also utilize HTSeq, a python package, to read SAM alignment files efficiently.

-The latest version of NanoSim [(v2.5.0)](https://github.com/bcgsc/NanoSim/releases/tag/v2.5.0) is able to simulate ONT transcriptome reads (cDNA / directRNA) as well as genomic reads.
+NanoSim [(v2.5)](https://github.com/bcgsc/NanoSim/releases/tag/v2.5.1) is able to simulate ONT transcriptome reads (cDNA / direct RNA) as well as genomic reads.
 It also models features of the library preparation protocols used, including intron retention (IR) events in cDNA and directRNA reads.
 Further, it has stand-alone modes which profiles transcript expression patterns and detects IR events in custom datasets.
 Additionally, we improved the homopolymer simulation option which simulates homopolymer expansion and contraction events with respect to chosen basecaller.
 Multiprocessing option allows for faster runtime for large library simulation.

+**We provide 6 pre-trained models in the latest release!
+Users can choose to download the whole package or only scripts without models to speed it up**

 ![Citation](https://img.shields.io/badge/NanoSim-manuscript-ff69b4)
 **NanoSim**
-Chen Yang, Justin Chu, René L Warren, Inanç Birol; NanoSim: nanopore sequence read simulator based on statistical characterization.
+Chen Yang, Justin Chu, René L Warren, and Inanç Birol; NanoSim: nanopore sequence read simulator based on statistical characterization.
 Gigascience 2017 gix010. doi: 10.1093/gigascience/gix010

 **Trans-NanoSim**
-Hafezqorani, Saber, Chen Yang, Ka Ming Nip, Rene L. Warren, and Inanc Birol.
-"Trans-NanoSim characterizes and simulates nanopore RNA-seq data." bioRxiv (2019): 800110.
+Saber Hafezqorani, Chen Yang, Ka Ming Nip, René L. Warren, and Inanç Birol; Trans-NanoSim characterizes and simulates nanopore RNA-seq data. bioRxiv (2019): 800110.

 ## Dependencies